 There are one or more output dividers after each output mux.
 Each channel in OUT[0:1] has an individual 12-bit channel divider cascaded an optional 20-bit SYSREF divider.
-Each channel in OUT[2:3] and OUT[14:15] has an individual 12-bit output divider.
+Each channel in OUT[2:3] has an individual 12-bit output divider.
 The OUT[4:5], OUT[6:7], OUT[8:9], OUT[10:11], and OUT[12:13] channels each have a single 12-bit output divider cascaded with an optional SYSREF divider.
 The output dividers are used to generate the final clock output frequency from the source selected by the output mux.

-The OUT0 or OUT1 channel combines a 12-bit output channel divider (CD) and a 20-bit SYSREF divider to support output frequencies from 1 Hz (1 PPS) to 1250 MHz.
+The OUT0 or OUT1 channel combines a 12-bit output channel divider (CD) and a 20-bit SYSREF divider to support output frequencies from 1-Hz (1-PPS) to 1250-MHz.
 From VCO to output, the total divide value is the product of the PLL post-divider (P), output channel divider (CD) and SYSREF divider (SD) values (P × CD × SD).

-For example, with the APLL3 post-divider bypassed each 12-bit channel divider (CD) supports output frequencies from 100 kHz to 1250 MHz (or up to the maximum frequency supported by the configured output driver type).
-It is possible to then cascade the SYSREF divider (SD) to achieve lower clock frequencies down to 1 Hz (1 PPS).
+For example, with the APLL3 post-divider bypassed each 12-bit channel divider (CD) supports output frequencies from 100-kHz to 1250-MHz (or up to the maximum frequency supported by the configured output driver type).
+It is possible to then cascade the SYSREF divider (SD) to achieve lower clock frequencies down to 1-Hz (1-PPS).

 Each output divider is powered from the same VDDO_x supply used for the clock output drivers.
 The output divider can be powered down if not used to save power.
-For each output group in OUT[2:3], OUT[4:5], OUT[6:7], OUT[8:9], OUT[10:11], OUT[12:13], or OUT[14:15], the output divider is automatically powered down when both output drivers are disabled.
+For each output group in OUT[2:3], OUT[4:5], OUT[6:7], OUT[8:9], OUT[10:11], or OUT[12:13], the output divider is automatically powered down when both output drivers are disabled.
 For OUT0 or OUT1 channel, the output divider is automatically powered down when its output driver is disabled.

-8.3.12 SYSREF/1PPS
+8.3.12 SYSREF/1-PPS

-LMK5B33216 can support system reference clocks from 1PPS to 25 MHz including JEDEC JESD204B or JESD204C SYSREF clocks.
+LMK5B33414 can support system reference clocks from 1-PPS to 25-MHz including JEDEC JESD204B or JESD204C SYSREF clocks.
 Any 12-bit output channel divider except OUT2 or OUT3 can be cascaded with an individual 20-bit SYSREF divider.
-Set flexible SYSREF divider values to generate the same 1PPS/SYSREF frequency on multiple outputs or different frequency multiples of 1PPS/SYSREF based on application requirements.
-The 1PPS/SYSREF can also be replicated on GPIO1 or GPIO2 if additional single ended outputs are needed
+Set flexible SYSREF divider values to generate the same 1-PPS/SYSREF frequency on multiple outputs or different frequency multiples of 1-PPS/SYSREF based on application requirements.
+When aligning multiple SYSREF outputs TI recommends setting SYSREF_REQ_MODE 0x1A[5:4] = 11 for resampling of the SYSREF request.
+The 1PPS/SYSREF can also be replicated on GPIO1 or GPIO2 if additional single ended outputs are needed.
+The SYSREF request sample source SYSREF_REQ_SEL 0x1A[3:2] must be set to the same source as desired for SYSREF/1PPS Output Replication.